M-ballabio1/Neuroimaging-Thesis-Project/README.md

 category the tissue distribution curve is quite similar to that of a healthy subject.

 ![Untitled Diagram drawio](https://user-images.githubusercontent.com/78934727/143457592-504aa93f-05f3-4dc1-af7f-a5ff125a93f3.png)

+### Why use a thresholding method with manual selection of the thresholds?

 Why was it necessary to use a Threshold segmentation method with choice of manual thresholds compared for example to the Otsu segmentation method (automatic thresholds that minimize intra-class variance)?
 The script multi-otsu creates a segmentation based on Otsu method.